pashmaklang/pashmak/README.md

 	asserting that false is true
 ```

-you can pass a condition or boolean value to assert alias. if that is True, this alias do nothing:
+you can pass a condition or boolean value to assert function. if that is True, this function do nothing:

 ```bash
 assert 2 == 2;